You're about to embark on the adventure of a lifetime, so we know you have some questions. We're here to answer them!

 - Place of birth (not always mentioned in passport)

-I’ve already been vaccinated in my home country, can I have this vaccination registered in Belgium so that I receive an EU covid certificate?
+I’ve already been vaccinated in my home country, can I have this vaccination registered in Belgium so that I receive a EU Covid certificate?

 If you were vaccinated in the EU or if you have a digital EU passport from another country that is recognized in Belgium, it is not necessary to have your vaccination registered.
 Your vaccination certificate is valid across the entire EU.
 If you were vaccinated in different countries, register all of them in your home country in order to keep your national certificate complete.